Manitoba: a province with a rich history and economic potential

 Winnipeg

-More than half of the province's population — about 910,000 people — live in the capital and its suburbs.
-Winnipeg is located just 100 kilometers from the Canada-US border, in the Canadian Prairies.
+Over half of the province's population — about 910,000 people — live in the capital and its suburbs.
+Winnipeg is located just 100 kilometers from the Canada-US border in the Canadian Prairies.
 Due to its location, the city is prone to flooding.
-Winters are harsh, with average temperatures between -18 and -23 degrees Celsius, but summers are warm, with averages from 18 to 26 degrees.
+Winters are harsh, with average temperatures between -18 and -23°C, but summers are warm, averaging 18 to 26°C.

 Winnipeg is North America's largest grain-growing center.
-Besides agriculture, such sectors as finance, trade, education, healthcare, and manufacturing are well-developed.
-The city houses the main factory of the Royal Canadian Mint, which produces nearly all Canadian coins and coins for dozens of other countries.
-The largest employer in the city is the federal government which engages educational and medical institutions.
+Besides agriculture, finance, trade, education, healthcare, and manufacturing sectors are well-developed.
+The city is home to the main Royal Canadian Mint factory, which produces nearly all Canadian coins and those for dozens of other countries.
+The federal government and its educational and medical institutions are the city's largest employers.

-The city also has many schools, several universities including a French-language one, and colleges.
+The city has many schools, several universities (including one French-language), and colleges.

-However, like the rest of the province, the crime rate is quite high.
-This trend is starting to improve: over the past two years, crime has decreased by 2.2%, though it remains high overall.
+However, like the rest of the province, crime rates are relatively high.
+This trend is starting to improve: over the past two years, crime has decreased by 2.2%, though it remains high.

 Brandon

-Brandon is the second-largest city in the province.
-Itconsistently ranks among the best cities in Manitoba, though its population is much smaller, around 56,000 people.
+Brandon is the second-largest city in the province and consistently ranks among the best cities in Manitoba, though its population is much smaller at around 56,000 people.

-The climate is considered moderately cold: winter temperatures drop to -18 to -24 degrees Celsius, while summer averages range from 17 to 26 degrees.
+The climate is considered moderately cold: winter temperatures drop to -18 to -24°C, while summer averages range from 17 to 26°C.

 Brandon has a developed manufacturing industry and agriculture sector.
 The city also has many educational institutions, including schools, colleges, and universities.